 Throw Pink is a collection of disc golf events that are held each year from March thru October with an overall mission to:

-- Raise funds to help in the fight against breast cancer
+- Raise funds to help end breast cancer

 - Promote and Inspire women and girls everywhere to play disc golf

 - Have fun- Make a difference